-Let 75% of your hiring decision be based on skills and experiences, and the rest 25% on cultural fit.
+Let 75% of your onboarding process decision be based on skills and experiences and the rest 25% on cultural fit.

-Simply put, engaged employees are satisfied with their jobs but a satisfied employee isn’t necessarily engaged at work.
+Simply put, engaged employees are satisfied with their jobs, but satisfied employees aren't necessarily engaged at work.

 What does this mean?

-However, here’s where satisfaction falls short of engagement.
+However, here’s where employee satisfaction falls short of engagement.

-A satisfied employee won’t necessarily align with the larger purpose of the organization, innovate new products or services, help co-workers, etc., which are all evident behavioral traits of an engaged employee.
+Satisfied employees won’t necessarily align with the larger purpose of the organization's success, innovate new products or services, help co-workers, etc., which are all evident behavioral traits of an engaged employee.

 Motivation is anything that drives an individual to act in a certain way to achieve a specific goal.

 Recognition from the manager is a motivator, and so is fear of the manager.
 Both will get employees to complete their work effectively and on time.